-Our operations are subject to compliance with regulatory requirements of federal, state and local governmental agencies and authorities including the following:
+We are required to comply with regulatory requirements of federal, state and local governmental agencies and authorities including the following:

-- regulations concerning workplace safety, labor relations and disadvantaged businesses; - licensing requirements applicable to shipping and dredging; and - permitting and inspection requirements applicable to marine construction projects.
+- · regulations concerning workplace safety, labor relations and disadvantaged businesses; - · licensing requirements applicable to shipping and dredging; and - permitting and inspection requirements applicable to marine construction projects.

-We are also subject to government regulations pursuant to the Dredging Act, the Jones Act, the Shipping Act and the Vessel Documentation Act.
+We are also subject to government regulations pursuant to the Dredging Act, the Merchant Marine Act of 1920, commonly referred to as the "Jones Act", the Shipping Act and the Vessel Documentation Act.
 These statutes require vessels engaged in the transport of merchandise or passengers between two points in the U.S. or dredging in the navigable waters of the U.S. to be documented with a coastwise endorsement, to be owned and controlled by U.S. citizens, to be manned by U.S. crews, and to be built in the U.S. The U.S. citizenship ownership and control standards require the vessel-owning entity to be at least 75% U.S.-citizen owned, and prohibit the demise or bareboat chartering of the vessel to any entity that does not meet the 75% U.S. citizen ownership test.
 These statutes, together with similar requirements for other sectors of the maritime industry, are collectively referred to as "cabotage" laws.